 Dominant Lick 2 – F7

-This lick uses a simple rhythmic idea, a three-note 8th-note patter, which is repeated to create a syncopated feel throughout the line.
+This lick uses a simple rhythmic idea (a three-note 8th-note pattern) which is repeated to create a syncopated feel throughout the line.

-Though it is simple on paper, getting this lick even and repeating is for longer periods can be tough, so go slow, use a metronome, and nail the rhythm for each note in your studies.
+Though it is simple on paper, getting this lick even and repeating is for longer periods can be tough.
+Go slow, use a metronome, and nail the rhythm for each note in your studies.

 Listen & Play Along